WeAreAcademy/mark-induction-demo--getting-started-with-git/README.md

 I also recommend looking at your `README.md` file, these are in effect the cover page of your repository - it should explain what the repository is all about.
 We will discuss writing a good README in the future.

-## Exercise 3: Walk through an example of pushing to a remote repository
+## Exercise 4: Walk through an example of pushing to a remote repository

 > 🎯 **Success criterion:** see your repository on GitHub from another device

 Now you know how to set up a local repository on your own machine and committed files to it, how do you back it up elsewhere?
 So if we want to protect against our computer breaking then we want to find a way to store this info off of our own laptops.
 We use a remote repository for this.
 We are going to host them on GitHub.
 GitHub is the most popular code hosting platform for software development, and the platform you will be using to see this at the moment!

 If you have not already, then create an account: choose a username which is professionally appropriate as you can build a reptutation through your account.
 Make sure you choose a password which you can remember - we will need to use it again soon.
+Use the same email which you have configued your machine to associate with your commits - you can check this by running `git config --global user.email` in the terminal.

 Continuing on from your work in Exercise 2 (Walk through an example of initialising a repository and making commits), follow [these steps](./push-to-remote.md) to create a remote repository and push you local repository up to it.
 It is now publicly available on the web.
 If you copy its url (`https://github.com/<your github username>/mark-induction--git-walk-through`), you can access it on your phone or other devices.